Industry Trends

 You need an accurate valuation to make sure you don’t overpay and to prove you’ve paid the right amount in the event of a tax dispute.
 What’s more, valuations are important for determining how to distribute your assets among beneficiaries, especially if the assets are difficult to value – for example, shares or equity in closely held businesses or real estate.

 The U.S. tax code is complex, and tax regulations are frequently modified because of changes in the economy, the political climate, and the needs of society.
+Specialized guidance covers how pass-through tax treatment can alter valuation approaches and affect fair market value conclusions.
 A professional valuation will determine your tax liability by calculating the FMV of your assets, including annuities, promissory notes, and closely held businesses that are operating in nature or holding real estate, personal property, stocks, bonds, and bank accounts.
 These values in turn provide a foundation for your estate and gift planning.

 A gift transfer is the transfer of property, including closely held business interests, promissory notes, and annuities, from one person to another, where the donor does not receive full or FMV in return.
 Gift transfers are made voluntarily, with no obligation for the recipient to pay the donor for the value of the gift.

 In the United States, gift transfers are subject to federal gift tax laws, which are established by Internal Revenue Code (IRC) Section 2512.
 The federal gift tax applies to gifts made by individuals, and the tax is paid by the donor, not the recipient.
+(Comprehensive guidance on gift, estate, and GST taxes clarifies filing obligations, exemptions, and planning strategies for legacy preservation.)
 The gift tax rules specify the annual exclusion amount by year per recipient, and any gifts in excess of the annual exclusion amount may be subject to gift tax.
 In 2023, you can donate up to $17,000 each to any number of recipients without those gifts being taxed.
+Recent legislative changes to estate and gift law have altered exemption thresholds and created new planning considerations for business owners.

 Gift tax rules and annual exclusion amounts change over time (sometimes annually), and in addition to the federal rules, some states have their own laws – creating a lot of complexity.
 Consulting with a tax professional who is familiar with both federal and state gift tax laws is essential to navigating this complicated maze of laws and regulations, assessing whether a gift transfer is subject to gift tax, and determining whether a business valuation is required.